Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unnecessary indirection.
 Although an incredibly powerful and useful technique in itself, abstraction inevitably increases cognitive complexity, making it further more difficult to reason about the code.

 Through that indirection we also end up losing some degree of encapsulation that we were able to maintain otherwise.
-For example, the responsibility of managing lifetimes of individual dependencies shifts from specific components to some other unrelated service (usually the dependency container).
+For example, the responsibility of managing lifetimes of individual dependencies shifts from components that contain them to some other unrelated service (usually the dependency container).

 Some of that infrastructural complexity can be also delegated to a dependency injection framework, making it easier to configure, manage, and activate dependencies.
 However, that reduces portability, which may be undesirable in some cases, for example when writing a library.

-At the end of the day, while it's clear that unit testing does influence software design, it's highly debatable whether that's a good thing.
+At the end of the day, while it's clear that unit testing does influence software design, it's highly debatable whether that's really a good thing.

 3. Unit tests **are expensive**

 Logically, it would make sense to assume that, since they are small and isolated, unit tests should be really easy and quick to write.
 This is another fallacy that seems to be rather popular, especially among managers.

-It takes a lot of effort to write good unit tests and it takes even more effort to maintain them as the project evolves.
-On top of that, very few developers see this as an enticing task, most just consider it a necessary evil.

-Unit tests come at a very high cost and it's only natural to question whether that effort would be better spent elsewhere.
+Even though the previously-mentioned modular architecture lures us into thinking that individual components can be considered separately from each other, unit tests don't actually benefit from that.
+In fact, the complexity of a unit test only grows proportionally to the number of external interactions the unit has, due to all the work that you have to do to achieve isolation while still exercising required behavior.

+Besides that, unit tests are by design very tightly coupled to the code they're testing, which means that any effort to make a change is effectively doubled as the test suite needs to be updated as well.
+What makes this worse is that very few developers seem to find doing that an exciting task, often pawning it off to more junior members on the team.

+Of course, given infinite resources we wouldn't be considering the cost aspect at all, but unfortunately that is not the reality we live in.

 4. Unit tests **rely on implementation details**

+The unfortunate implication of mock-based unit testing is that any test written with this approach is inherently implementation-aware.

 5. Unit tests **don't exercise user behavior**